jhpyle/docassemble/_docs/fields.md

   ...
 {% endhighlight %}

-This enables you to use tables in your `review` block.
-Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` block would never display them.
+This enables you to use tables in your `review` screen.
+Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` screen would never display them.

 ### <a name="resume button label"></a>Customizing the Resume button

-By default, the `review` block puts a "Resume" button at the bottom of the screen.
+By default, the `review` screen puts a "Resume" button at the bottom of the screen.
 If you want the label on the button to be something other than the word "Resume," add a `resume button label` modifier.